TEETH @ Tiong Bahru now has a new mobile and WhatsApp Number +65 9764 9060.

 Symptoms of gingivitis and signs of gum disease include:

-• Your gums becoming red, sensitive, swollen, or start to bleed when you brush or floss your teeth
+• Your gums are becoming red, sensitive, swollen, or start to bleed when you brush or floss your teeth

 • Gums peeling away from your teeth, causing your teeth to become loose